kennasoft/parallelfx/README.md

 ```

 ### parallelfx.convertParallel()
-Please note that the **convertParallel()** method currently supports only conversion between NGN and USD,GBP, EUR
+Please note that the **convertParallel()** method currently supports only conversion between major currencies and NGN/GHS

 ```js
 parallelfx.convertParallel({value: 1000, from: 'GBP', to: 'NGN'}).then(